hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Deploy Prometheus and Grafana using Terraform

-Both Prometheus and Gafana can be installed to the K8s cluster using the [HPE GreenLake Terraform provider *hpegl*](https://registry.terraform.io/providers/HPE/hpegl/latest), together with the [Helm provider from Hashicorp]( https://registry.terraform.io/providers/hashicorp/helm/latest).
+Prometheus and Gafana will be deployed to the K8s cluster using the [HPE GreenLake Terraform provider *hpegl*](https://registry.terraform.io/providers/HPE/hpegl/latest), together with the [Helm provider from Hashicorp]( https://registry.terraform.io/providers/hashicorp/helm/latest).

 #### Create Terraform config